Volodymyr-M/docs/_tabs/tasks.md

 By default, work resources are assigned with 100% units.
 This means that they will do the particular task fully dedicating their time available in their calendar.
 You can change the default value to a lower number.

 By default, material resources are assigned with 1 unit.
-This means that 1 unit (box, gallon, ton etc depending on how you define it for the material) of that material will be spent when implementing the task.
+This means that 1 unit (box, gallon, ton etc. depending on how you define it for the material) of that material will be spent when implementing the task.
 You can change the default value and set any number of units.

 ## Predecessors and Dependencies

 When you link tasks using **Link selected tasks** toolbar button, you create a dependency between the tasks.
-The dependency is called **Finish to Start** and it is one of 4 dependencies available:
+The dependency is called **Finish to Start**, and it is one of 4 dependencies available:

 Type                 | Description
 :------------------- | :-------------------------------------------------------------------